Do you often find yourself staring at the menu of a coffee shop, wondering whether a cold brew or latte would best suit your tastes?

 This is because lattes are typically composed of espresso shots combined with steamed milk, adding additional fat in delicious form!

-That being said, there are ways to reduce the calorie count of your beloved morning beverage by choosing non-dairy alternatives like almond or oat milk and limiting added sweeteners or flavors.
+That being said, there are ways to reduce the calorie count of your beloved morning beverage by choosing non-dairy alternatives, such as almond or oat milk, and limiting added sweeteners or flavors.

 Which is better, cold brew or a latte?